microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 If you need to check your code, the final project is available in the ["simple-microservice" folder](simple-microservice/).

-Here is the final script to build and deploy everything, using that sample project:
+Here is the final script to build and deploy everything that was done in this guide:

 ```
 mkdir simple-microservice && cd simple-microservice